Juan Pablo Montoya: Race of Champions

 Montoya has twice competed in the Race of Champions.
 He had previously declined invites to the event, but agreed to compete in the 2017 Race of Champions at Marlins Park in Miami on his wife's suggestion, and won the Race of Champions by defeating Tom Kristensen 2–0 in the final.
 Team Colombia's Montoya and Gabby Chaves were eliminated in the Nations Cup semi-finals by Team Germany's Sebastian Vettel.
 He was eliminated by Kristensen in the Race of Champions quarterfinals, and he and Castroneves finished second against Team Germany's Timo Bernhard and René Rast in the Nations Cup at the King Fahd International Stadium in Riyadh in 2018.

 Driving style

-He has had an aggressive driving style since childhood, which led to him being involved in numerous incidents in NASCAR.
+Montoya has had an aggressive driving style since childhood, which led to him being involved in numerous incidents in NASCAR.
 Driver Derek Daly wrote that Montoya lacked technical knowledge of a racing car because he was not taught by a championship or a racing squad and needed two or three engineers to compensate for his inability to provide accurate technical feedback, which became more apparent as his F1 career progressed.
 He observed that the driver denied having such a flaw and frequently blamed other variables for his poor performance.
 Daly, however, stated that Montoya relied heavily on reflexes and intuition during his youth racing and CART career.
 Autosport's Nigel Roebuck observed in November 2004 that Montoya was emotionally driven and impervious to being pressured from behind.